zackees/transcribe-anything/README.md

 # transcribe-anything

-Input a local file or url and this service will transcribe it using Whisper AI
+Input a local file or url and this service will transcribe it using Whisper AI.

 # Usage